bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 </figure>

-A layer of addition and multiplication has been peeled off.
+By which a layer of addition and multiplication has been peeled off.

 <figure class="wide">